Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Agustus 2025 18.21.49 UTC
+- WIB: Kamis, 28 Agustus 2025 19.54.29 UTC
-- WITA: Kamis, 28 Agustus 2025 19.21.49 UTC
+- WITA: Kamis, 28 Agustus 2025 20.54.29 UTC
-- WIT: Kamis, 28 Agustus 2025 20.21.49 UTC
+- WIT: Kamis, 28 Agustus 2025 21.54.29 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success